(and his Netscape-compatible web page!)

 Barky Spice: How Cinnamon Changed History, and Waffles (Hist 122)

 Research Interests: How children learn language, focusing on infants and toddlers.
-Word recognition and lexical representation in infants and young children; lexical and phonological categorization.
+Word recognition and lexical knowledge in infants and young children; lexical and phonological categorization.
 Perceptual experiments with infants, acoustic measurements of infant-directed speech, statistical analyses of infant-directed speech corpora, perceptual category learning in adults.

 (whose inter-whereabouts are known to this office)|